Fentanyl Addiction, Effects, Withdrawal & Treatment

 • Insomnia.

-Although a person can develop substance dependence without exhibiting compulsive patterns of drug use and abuse, dependence is one of the diagnostic criteria of a substance use disorder, and is often present in those who struggle with addiction.1
+Although a person can develop substance dependence without exhibiting compulsive patterns of drug use, dependence is one of the diagnostic criteria of a substance use disorder, and is often present in those who struggle with addiction.1

 • Continuing to use fentanyl despite its use causing or making worse problems in social situations or relationships.